arthurross88/minimal-mistakes/page1.md

       transition: transform 0.3s ease-in-out; /* Add transition effect */
       cursor: pointer;
     }
+    .fullscreen-image {
+    width: 100%; /* Set width to 100% of the viewport */
+    height: 100vh; /* Set height to 100% of the viewport height */
+    object-fit: cover; /* Maintain aspect ratio and cover the entire container */ }
     .small-image:hover {
       transform: scale(1.2); /* Increase the scale on hover (you can adjust the value) */ }
     .enlarged {
-      max-width: 100%; /* Adjust the width to make it responsive */
+    width: 100%; /* Set width to 100% of the modal */
-      height: auto; /* Auto-adjust height to maintain aspect ratio */
+    height: 100%; /* Set height to 100% of the modal */
     object-fit: contain; /* Maintain aspect ratio and fit inside the container */ }
     /* Style for the back button */
     .back-button {
       background-color: goldenrod;